fahimsohan/CattleLameness/Data/README.md

 Users must not redistribute the original YouTube videos.

-Citation of the original YouTube videos is recommended if possible.
+Citation of the original YouTube videos is recommended whenever possible.

 Ethical Statement